athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ### tools.deps.alpha

-`tools.deps.alpha` is a Clojure libary responsible for managing your dependencies, or more specifically:
+`tools.deps.alpha` is a Clojure libary responsible for managing your dependencies.
+What it does is:

 - reads in dependencies from a `deps.edn` file
 - resolves the dependencies and their transitive dependencies
 - builds a classpath

 Note that I said it's a Clojure library.
-You don't have to be using `clj/clojure` in order to use this tool.
+You don't have to be using the `Clojure CLI` in order to use this tool.
 You can just use it by itself if you wanted to.

 ::: note
-Note that **NEITHER** `clj` or `tools.deps.alpha` are "building" clojure artifacts.
+It's a good time to note that **NEITHER** `clj/clojure` or `tools.deps.alpha` are "building" Clojure artifacts.
+More on this later.
 :::

-That is pretty much "all" it does.
-The library is small and focused and this is excellent because it means you can read and understand the entire thing in an afternoon if you wanted.
+What makes `tools.deps.alpha` so great is that it's a small and focused library.

-If you're interested in learning more I highly recommend listening to the [Clojure Weekly Podcast] featuring Alex Miller, the author of `tools.deps.alpha`, speak about the `Clojure CLI Tools`.
+There isn't much more to say about this other than if you want to learn more about the history, development and goals of the tool from the Clojure team I recommend listening to this episode of [Clojure Weekly Podcast] which features Alex Miller, the author of `tools.deps.alpha`.

-Continuing on, in order for `tools.deps.alpha` to know which dependencies you need you have to write them out.
-We do this, and more, in a file called `deps.edn`.
+As noted above, the first thing `tools.deps.alpha` is going to do is read in your project configuration and deps.
+This information is stored in `deps.edn`.

 ### deps.edn